frednora/gramado/README.md

   * xde/     - Desktop Environment.
   * xgames/  - 3D demos and games.
   * your/    - Your stuff.
+  * zbuild/  - Where the Virtual disk will be mounted.
 ```

 # Warning